Glossary

 Child support

-Child support is money paid by one parent or guardian to another parent or guardian to help take care of their children.
+Child support is money paid by one parent or guardian to another parent or guardian after separation to help take care of their children.

 Claimant